danriedl/engular/adev/src/content/guide/di/dependency-injection-providers.md

 So when the `Logger` is injected, the configured value is used instead.

 In fact, the class provider syntax is a shorthand expression that expands into a provider configuration, defined by the `Provider` interface.
-Angular expands the `providers` value in this case into a full provider object as follows:
+Engular expands the `providers` value in this case into a full provider object as follows:

 <docs-code header="src/app/app.component.ts" language="typescript">
 [{ provide: Logger, useClass: Logger }]